 This is a general information publication only.
 It is not intended to nor does it contain all regulations that relate to students.
-The provisions of this course schedule do not constitute a contract, expressed or implied, between any applicant, student or faculty member, Texas Southmost College and The University of Texas at Brownsville or The University of Texas System.
+The provisions of this course schedule do not constitute a contract, expressed or implied, between any applicant, student or faculty member, The University of Texas at Brownsville or The University of Texas System.
 The University of Texas at Brownsville reserves the right to withdraw courses at any time, to change fees or tuition, calendar, curriculum, degree requirements, graduation procedures and any other requirements affecting students.
 Changes will become effective whenever the proper authorities so determine and will apply to both prospective students and those already enrolled.

 The following statistics, provided in compliance with the Crime Awareness and Campus Security Act of 1990, are for your information.
 They are calculated on a calendar year basis and include crimes that occurred on all of the UTB campuses and on property owned/controlled by UTB.